filisko/testable-functions/README.md

 }
 ```

-Further more, passing `--process-isolation` to phpunit will apply `@runInSeparateProcess` to each single test globally, but that's not a good practice.
+Further more, passing `--process-isolation` to PHPUnit will globally apply `@runInSeparateProcess` to each single test, but that's not a good practice.

 ### FakeFunctions class